Laura Dekker: 2009 trip to England

 Over the following school year, she began preparing herself and Guppy for open-ocean sailing, with the goal of a round-the-world tour.
 In March, her father told her to gain some experience with the open sea by first sailing to England.
 This was intended to discourage her; the strong currents, rough weather, and heavy shipping make the English Channel notoriously difficult for sailboats.

 Dekker spent the next eight weeks preparing Guppy for that trip.
 On the evening of Friday, 1 May, at the beginning of a 12-day school vacation, she sailed away from Maurik without specifying a destination to her father.
 She sailed to the coast and arrived in Maassluis Saturday afternoon.
 Early Sunday morning, she set out across the Channel, but weak winds delayed her arrival until Monday morning.
 Docking in Lowestoft, she e-mailed word of her success from a local library.
 Local authorities requested her father to come and accompany her on her return voyage.
-Her father responded that she could sail back on her own.
-Local authorities instead placed her in a children's home until he came to retrieve her.
+Her father responded that she could sail back on her own. the authorities placed her in a children's home until he came to retrieve her.
 He returned her to her boat and then flew home.
 She left England on Monday, 11 May.
 With a strong wind this time, up to force 7, the return trip was much faster, reaching Rotterdam by the morning of the 12th and arriving home that evening.